hmxmilohax/Guitar-Hero-II-Deluxe-360/README.md

 * Download [Guitar Hero II Deluxe 360 (Standard)](https://nightly.link/hmxmilohax/Guitar-Hero-II-Deluxe-360/workflows/build/main/GH2DX-Xbox.zip)
   * **Copy the contents of it to an empty folder** (we recommend using FTP to do so).

+  If using Aurora, you can also grab customized box art directly from your internet connected RGH console.

+* Scan/Find Guitar Hero II Deluxe in your Aurora games list

+* Select `Details`

+* Select `Preview`

+* Scroll left until `Download cover` is shown

+* Select `Download cover`

+* `Cover #25456` and `Cover #25581` are Guitar Hero II Deluxe Covers

 ### ✅ ***Guitar Hero II Deluxe 360 is now installed!***